 There exists a historiographic controversy with regard to the issue of continuity in the historical development of mathematics.
 Unguru and his disciples adopt a radical posture against such continuity.
 Other scholars endorse continuity at various levels and to varying extent.
 We adopt the latter view, to the extent that we detect continuity between, for example, the work of Kästner, on the one hand, and that of Bolzano and Cauchy, on the other.
-For more details see [Katz 2020].
+For more details see Katz (2020).

-The mathematical diaries of Bolzano written during 1814-1815 also contain criticism of, e.g., [Carnot 1797] and [Crelle 1813] because of their assumption of the law of continuity: in the first case he stated that in such a law "[lay] the key for the resolution of the whole riddle of infinitesimal calculus" [Bolzano 1995, p.
-152]; in the latter case, he pointed out that Kästner had "already drawn attention to the surreptitious acceptance of this law" [Bolzano 1997, p.
-144].
-As we already mentioned, the first published record of a definition of continuity given by Bolzano dates from the following year, after which he published his reasonably precise definition included in RB.
+The mathematical diaries of Bolzano written during 1814-1815 also contain criticism of, for example, Carnot (1797) and Crelle (1813) because of their assumption of the law of continuity: in the first case, he stated that in such a law '[lay] the key for the resolution of the whole riddle of infinitesimal calculus' (Bolzano 1995, 152); in the latter case, he pointed out that Kästner had 'already drawn attention to the surreptitious acceptance of this law' (Bolzano 1997, 144).
+As we already mentioned, the first published record of a definition of continuity given by Bolzano dates from the